 RAC – or “Reservation Against Cancellation” – tickets are another option, giving you priority if sleepers do become available.
 The ticket clerk should be able to tell you your chances.
 With an RAC ticket you are allowed onto the train and can sit until the conductor can find you a berth.
-The worst sort of ticket to have is a wait-listed one – identifiable by the letter “W” prefixing your passenger number – which will allow you onto the train but not in a reserved compartment; in this case go and see the ticket inspector as soon as possible to persuade him to find you a place if one is free.
-Wait-listed ticket holders are not allowed onto Shatabdi and Rajdhani trains.
+The worst sort of ticket to have is a wait-listed one – identifiable by the letter “W” prefixing your passenger number – which will allow you onto the train (though not Shatabdi, Rajdhani or Duronto trains) but not in a reserved compartment; in this case go and see the ticket inspector (TTI) as soon as possible to persuade him to find you a place if one is free.
 For short journeys or on minor routes you won’t need to reserve tickets in advance.

 Luxury tourist trains

 Inspired by the Orient Express, Indian Railways offers high-end holiday packages aboard luxury tourist trains.
-The flagship of the scheme is the Palace on Wheels (w palaceonwheels.net), with sumptuous ex-maharajas’ carriages updated into modern air-conditioned coaches, still decorated with the original designs.
-An all-inclusive, eight-day whistle-stop tour (Sept–April weekly) starts at US$2920 per person for the full trip, with discounts off-season (Sept and April).
+The flagship of the scheme is the Palace on Wheels, with sumptuous ex-maharajas’ carriages updated into modern air-conditioned coaches, still decorated with the original designs.
+An all-inclusive, eight-day whistle-stop tour (Sept–April weekly) starts at US$2882 per person for the full trip, with the cheapest rates off-season (Sept and April).
 Note that the train is often booked up for months ahead, so early reservations are advised.